ankit/no-stumbleupon/README.markdown

-Redirects a StumbleUpon shared page to its original page link automatically when the page starts loading.
+A Chrome extension that redirects a StumbleUpon shared page to its original page link when the page starts loading.
 Gets rid of the annoying StumbleUpon toolbar.